 12. Brown Rice Cakes

 Brown rice cakes make the perfect whole-grain vehicle for nut butters and spreads.
-One cake is around 70 calories, making it an easy, low-calorie choice for a snack.
+One cake is about 70 calories, making it an easy, low-calorie snack.

 13. Avocados

 Avocados can be left in the pantry to ripen, making them perfect for guacamole.
-They contain healthy fats and fiber, which help decrease bad cholesterol in the blood and lower blood sugar levels.1 Add avocado to crackers or rice cakes to make a great snack.
+They contain healthy fats and fiber, which help decrease bad cholesterol in the blood and support steadier blood sugar levels.1 Add avocado to crackers or rice cakes to make a great snack.

 14. Dip Seasoning Packets

-A pantry staple that may be unexpected is seasoning packets!
+A simple seasoning packet can help turn plain Greek yogurt into a quick, protein-rich dip.
 Add a packet of dip seasoning to plain, low-fat Greek yogurt for the perfect vegetable dip.
 Carrots, celery, and broccoli are excellent choices.

 15. Vegetable Soup